Skip to main content

 ⚠️ Common Mistakes

-• Treating varifocal control as optional
+• Treating varifocal adjustment as optional

 • Over-tuning before the final field of view is set

-• Assuming higher settings automatically improve usable results
+• Assuming higher settings automatically improve results

 ✅ Result